 There are several things to keep in mind when preparing your vehicle.
 You are traveling to the Nevada desert in August.
 Temperatures can reach well above 100°F during the day.
-Keep in mind that your vehicle is going to be loaded with the extra weight from the gear that you will be taking to and from the event.
-Check your vehicle's tires and air pressure again after loading your vehicle.
+Your vehicle is going to be loaded with extra weight from the gear that you will be taking to the event.
+Check your vehicle's tires and air pressure after loading your vehicle.
 These extra precautions can help avoid a breakdown.